Group Secret-Key Generation using Algebraic Rings in Wireless Networks: Conclusion

 \section{Conclusion}

 We have proposed a practical GSK generation protocol for exchanging a common source of randomness among the nodes in a three-user wireless network, followed by a consensus algorithm that guarantees maximum entropy of the generated secret-keys subject to upper bounds on the mismatch rate.
-With respect to the protocol for exchanging CSR, we highlight that other than broadcasting pilot symbols, the facilitator must first quantize its channel realizations to node-2 and node-3 onto a complex constellation and subsequently transmit a linear combination of the result over an algebraic ring.
-We have shown that the quantization operation at the facilitator ensures practicality, whereas the algebraic operation ensures confidentiality of the CSR to an external eavesdropper.
-With respect to the consensus algorithm, we have proposed the EM-EM algorithm to synthesize a group secret-key by considering the discrete nature of the CSR samples provided in the protocol phase.
-Unlike the existing class of consensus algorithms, our algorithm guarantees maximum entropy to the generated keys.
-As future directions for research, we are interested in generalizing the proposed protocol to wireless networks with more than three nodes, and with varying topology.
-A straightforward extension of this work is to apply ideas similar to the A-SQGSK protocol to line-networks; in such cases, after the phase of exchanging common source of randomness, the EM-EM algorithm can be fed with the joint distribution of CSR samples at the first node and the last node in the chain to design the quantizer.
+With respect to the protocol for exchanging CSR, we have shown that the quantization operation at the facilitator ensures practicality, whereas the algebraic operation ensures confidentiality of the CSR to an external eavesdropper.
+With respect to the consensus algorithm, we have shown that the EM-EM algorithm provides maximum entropy to the generated keys by considering the discrete nature of the CSR samples provided by the protocol phase.
+As future directions for research, we are interested in generalizing the proposed protocol to wireless networks with more than three nodes.